elpop/Dice_Passphrase/README.md

 # Spanish/English passphrase generator

+## Update Notice

+On Sat Apr 26, i change the schema of the sqlite db to permit support new future languages.

+If you have a DB prior this date, you must [copy again the db](#Copy-the-passphrase-sqlite-db) or [re-create](#DB-Generation) it.

 ## Description

 Based on the idea from Arnold G. Reinhold ([https://theworld.com/~reinhold/diceware.html](https://theworld.com/~reinhold/diceware.html)), to choose random words ussing a dice to create a really random passphrase.